OpenBuildings/spiderling/README.md

 ### Driver_Phantomjs

-Using this driver you can perform all the finds and actions with phantomjs, using a real webkit engine with javascript, without the need for any graphical environment (headless).
+Using this driver you can perform all the finds and actions with PhantomJS, using a real WebKit engine with JavaScript, without the need for any graphical environment (headless).
 You need to have it installed in your PATH, accessaible by invoking "phantomjs".

 You can download it from here: http://phantomjs.org/download.html

 By default it spawns a new server on a random port from 4445 and 5000.

-This should work if you have phantomjs installed.
+This should work if you have PhantomJS installed.

 ```php
 use Openbuildings\Spiderling\Page;